 Oh, I love first aid and healing myself.
 I have a great Medical Handbook that I highly recommend.
 If we have a disaster and the pharmacies are closed and the hospitals are overflowing we must have some first aid supplies at our house.
 If we have a pandemic, we must be prepared with essential oils or over-the-counter products we are used to using.
 Here is my First Aid Kit List, you can add your own favorites to my list.
 Survival Medicine Handbook

 Besides having the first aid kit, we need to learn how to use the supplies in the kit.
 Knowing what we have and how to put it to use will prove to be an essential skill.
 We hear all the time how even some young people have saved others’ lives because they know first aid skills.
 Consider signing up for a class that you and other family members can take together.
 It could be fun!

 11. Baking Bread

-You do not have to buy a book on how to make bread.
-I have all of my no-fail bread, cinnamon rolls, dinner rolls and so much more on my blog for FREE.
-I feel God has asked me to share my bread making skills with others.
-This is my all-time biggest posts on making bread Linda’s No-Fail Bread Recipes Here’s the deal with making bread, if you have FRESH ingredients you can make bread, I promise.
+You don’t have to buy a book to learn how to make bread.
+I have all of my no-fail bread, cinnamon rolls, dinner rolls, and so much more on my blog for FREE.
+I feel God has asked me to share my bread-making skills with others.
+This is my all-time biggest post on making bread Linda’s No-Fail Bread Recipes.
+Here’s the deal with making bread, if you have FRESH ingredients you can make bread, I promise.
 Oh, and my cinnamon roll recipe is the best in the world, enjoy!

 12. Cook from Scratch